philipturner/amx-benchmarks/README.md

 Hopefully this lets me run 10x more large-scale simulations, or more complex simulations at the same throughput.
 The intent is to generate enough data to train a neural network, or enable real-time reinforcement learning.
 This means I should not focus too much on optimizing the completion time of a single supermassive simulation.
 Rather, optimize latency when ~32 medium-sized simulations run on multiple CPU cores simultaneously.

 If a neural network can be trained, it might traverse a solution space more efficiently\* than brute force.
 This would boost performance much more than 10x.
-It also leads to another similar idea.
-The GPU can be harnessed for mixed-precision simulations (~1% FP64), with higher throughput but not catching ill-conditioned systems.
-After finding a few candidate nanostructures with promising results, validate them on the AMX with ~10% FP64.
-A final human validation can occur in 100% FP64.
+According a [recent research paper (2023)](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00983), the SCF iterations can be partitioned into stages with different precisions.
+The first iterations use single precision, while the last iterations use double precision.
+The researchers used a consumer RTX A4000 with 1:32 FP64:FP32 ratio and with negligible accuracy loss.
+For Apple silicon, the best adaptation of this algorithm would use CPU and GPU simultaneously.
+The AMX would not perform the majority of operations, but its presence it still important.
+Below is a tentative illustration of the scheme:

+- ~75% of iterations: GPU FP32 (GEMM) + GPU FP32 (ZHEEV)
+- ~10% of iterations: GPU FP32 (GEMM) + GPU double-single (ZHEEV)
+- ~10% of iterations: AMX FP32 (GEMM) + NEON FP64 (ZHEEV)
+- ~5% of iterations: AMX FP64 (GEMM) + NEON FP64 (ZHEEV)

 > \*Or generalize its knowledge to nanosystems so large, they take a day to validate through DFT.

-A good illustration might be this hierarchy:
-- 3D neural network: 50% FP16, 50% FP32, extremely high screening throughput - O(n)
-- GPU DFT: 99-99.9% FP32, 0.1-1% FP64, high screening throughput - O(n^3)
-- AMX DFT: 80-90% FP32, 10-20% FP64, reduced screening throughput - O(n^3)
-- AMX DFT: 100% FP64, optimized for single-simulation latency - O(n^3)

 ## Linear Algebra Benchmark: GFLOPS/k